croquet/microverse/docs/Tutorial.md

 ![Croquet Console](./assets/console.png)

-Not only have you completed installation of Croquet Microverse Builder, but you can run it right now to give it a try.
+Not only have you completed installation of Croquet Microverse, but you can run it right now to give it a try.
 Open your web browser and type in:

 `localhost:9684`